fatemebarghi/Weathela/README.md

 #### Description

-Weathela is a Weather Web Application which is named based on a combination of my profile name, Fadela and the word Weather.
+[Weathela](https://www.weathela.com) is a Weather Web Application which is named based on a combination of my profile name, Fadela and the word Weather.

+###### Weathela is only available on mobile devices and it may not work properly on Desktop size.

 It is written with React.Js on Front-End side (using [create-react-app]) and ExpressJs and Node on Back-End side.

 ## Installation and Setup Instructions